US unemployment rate hits record high; economy in recession: what comes next

 It also makes it possible for more people to be eligible for unemployment benefits, including self-employed, contractors and employees of the so-called giants, such as Uber and Lyft drivers.

 Katherine Lickteig, a cook in Kansas City, signed up for unemployment benefits last week after the city closed restaurants.
 She hopes the extra $ 600 will help her withstand the crisis, instead of looking for temporary work.

 The law will also help fund unemployment benefits for workers whose hours have been reduced.
 This would allow these people to replace part of their lost income with unemployment benefits, even if they keep their jobs.

 About 26 states allow workers with limited hours to claim benefits.
 Most economists support this, because such measures encourage companies to reduce hours rather than lay off workers.
 Any program that encourages companies to keep in touch with their employees can help the economy recover faster after the outbreak.

 As a rule, people who receive unemployment assistance are required to actively seek new jobs and document their searches.
 But Congress passed another law, prompting states to waive this requirement, given that many businesses were closed, and most Americans were ordered to stay home.

-Mark Zandi, chief economist at Moody's Analytics, said that only 6% of companies surveyed by Moody's say they hire employees - compared with 40% in the weeks leading up to the coronavirus outbreak.
+Mark Zandi, chief economist at Moody's Analytics, said that only 6% of companies surveyed by Moody's say they hire employees - compared with 40% during the weeks leading up to a coronavirus outbreak.